corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/performance-tuning.md

 ---

-# Performance Tuning a Node
+# Performance tuning a node

 Great, so we have set up a test cluster, have all the CorDapps and JMeter installed, sorted out the firewall rules, we can get a request go through via the JMeter GUI (see [View Results in Table](practical-considerations.md#view-results-in-table) for details how to verify that), we have sorted